Top

 Phoenix Domestic Violence Lawyer

 It is not uncommon that there is some level of domestic violence in a marriage or other domestic relationship.
-As addressed in more detail below, the definition of “domestic violence” is not limited to just physical force, but also threats of physical force, intimidation, certain forms of harassment and other actions.
-If you are a victim of domestic violence, the Phoenix domestic violence attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C. will be happy to discuss your options with you regarding obtaining an Order of Protection, Injunction Against Harassment or other potential alternatives.
-Contact one of our offices to schedule an appointment with a Phoenix family law attorney to learn about this and other family law issues.
+As addressed in more detail below, the definition of “domestic violence” is not limited to just physical force, but also threats of physical force, intimidation, certain forms of harassment, and other actions.
+If you are a victim of domestic violence, the Phoenix domestic violence attorneys at Bishop, Del Vecchio & Beeks Law Office, P.C. will be happy to discuss your options with you regarding obtaining an Order of Protection, Injunction Against Harassment, or other potential alternatives.

 Contact The Phoenix Domestic Violence Attorneys at Bishop, Del Vecchio & Beeks Law Office Today